-Protect Your Right To Unemployment Benefits
+New Jersey Unemployment Attorney Protecting Your Right to Unemployment Benefits

-When an individual (claimant) opens a claim for unemployment benefits it triggers in investigation into the reason for the separation from employment.
-Depending on the information provided by both the claimant and the employer, either the claim will be approved or the Department of Labor will schedule a fact finding interview to gather more information regarding the claim.
+Loss of a job often means filing for unemployment insurance benefits to support yourself and your family while you find new work.
+While the process of applying for unemployment benefits is fairly easy, it becomes more complicated if you are denied benefits.
+When an individual (claimant) opens a claim for unemployment benefits it triggers an investigation into the reason for the separation from employment.
+Depending on the information provided by both the claimant and the employer, either the claim will be approved or the Department of Labor will schedule a fact-finding interview to gather more information regarding the claim.

 The format for the claims examiner interview will vary depending on whether you have an e-mail address on file or not.
 The two formats are as follows:

 - E-mail address on file: If the Dept. of Labor has your e-mail address on file, they will e-mail you a secure link that will take you to an online application form.
 The form will seek pertinent information regarding your claim for unemployment benefits and your separation from employment.
 One you have completed the online form, a claims examiner will review your online form and issue a determination regarding your eligibility for unemployment benefits.

 - No e-mail address on file: The claims examiner interview will occur over the telephone and both the employer and the claimant are expected to participate.
 During the interview, the claims examiner or deputy gathers testimony and documentary evidence from both parties.
 After the interview, the deputy will issue a determination regarding the claimant’s eligibility for benefits.